AlbyDR/GCoS/README.md

 **3- Results and Model accuracy assessment (R)**

-         3.1 Correct the prediction to urban environment and map ET and Greening Cooling Services
+         3.1 Correct the prediction to urban environments and map ET and Greening Cooling Services

          3.2 Model accuracy assessment with EC data (if available)